ASA Midwest Tour

-The ASA Midwest Tour (until 2022: ARCA Midwest Tour) is a pavement Super Late Model auto racing series based in the Midwestern United States with its headquarters in Oregon, Wisconsin.
+The ASA Midwest Tour (known between 2012 and 2022 as the ARCA Midwest Tour) is a pavement Super Late Model auto racing series based in the Midwestern United States with its headquarters in Oregon, Wisconsin.
 It was a developmental series of the Automobile Racing Club of America (ARCA), and currently of the American Speed Association, along with the CRA Super Series.

 History

 The series can trace its roots back to the ARTGO series which was formed in 1975.
 NASCAR sanctioned the tour from 1998 until 2006.
 During that time, it was known as the RE/MAX Challenge Series, International Truck & Engine Midwest Series and finally the NASCAR AutoZone Elite Division, Midwest Series.
 NASCAR discontinued the series in 2006 as car counts dwindled.

 Tim Olson and Stephen Einhaus formed Cars and Stars Promotions in 2006 to begin a separate series that replaced the defunct ARTGO/NASCAR series.
 It was sanctioned by the American Speed Association (ASA) and was known as the ASA Midwest Tour.
 ARCA took over sanctioning the series in 2013 when it began to be known as the ARCA Midwest Tour.
 Tim Olson, President of the ARCA Midwest Tour, announced that he has sold the ownership of the ARCA Midwest Tour to former Big 8 series director and Rockford Speedway general manager Gregg McKarns.
 The purchase of ARCA by NASCAR on April 27, 2018 indirectly reunited the series with the series' former sanctioning body.
 Bob Sargent's Track Enterprises announced to purchase the ARCA Midwest Tour from McKarns at the end of 2022, and rebranded it the ASA Midwest Tour.